cmlonder/trec-collection-downloader/README.md

 * Enables download from multiple machine and save your time (in a single machine, it may last +30 days!)
 * Retry failed downloads
 * Write downloads into log file
+* Combines all failed/succeed download statistics
+* Uncompress all zips into one folder

 For more information about collection https://github.com/lintool/twitter-tools/wiki/Tweets2011-Collection and TREC http://trec.nist.gov/data/tweets/